-This is quite useful if you need to shift operations to a secondary data center.
+This is also quite useful if you need to:

 But a replica isn't a backup...
-It doesn't present good solutions to many backup scenarios.
+It doesn't present good solutions for many backup scenarios.
+For example, backups can:

-or tell you the state of the system at, say, 9:03 AM last Friday.
+Tell you the state of the system at, say, 9:03 AM last Friday